Argument, (Mobile) Camera and Edition: Moana Mayall

-Node #2 Charlie & the White Elephant [ video, 3’41” ] A portal is open between Checkpoint Charlie, Berlin, and Teleférico do Alemão (Cable car stations connecting 6 favela communities of Complexo do Alemão), Rio de Janeiro.
+The wall is not there…as it used to be.
+What remais from history sometimes is only fiction.
+A portal is open between Checkpoint Charlie, Berlin, and Teleférico do Alemão (Cable car stations connecting six favela communities of Complexo do Alemão), Rio de Janeiro.
 On her first day visiting both touristic venues, the narrator, an outsider herself, experiences some events and synchronicities that, later on, bring both places together.
 What do they have in common?
 The way they embody official discourses about “victory”, expressed as “freedom” or “pacification”, is a starting point to realize these venues are not so far as it seems.
-Did the end of socialism in DDR really bring freedom to Berlin?* Did the pacification police units (UPPs) really bring peace to Complexo do Alemão?** The video’s project was developed during ZK/U Berlin’s art residency program, 2014/2015.
+What can we say about freedom and peace after the wall fall and in contemporary societies from the so called “developed world”?* Did the pacification police units (UPPs) really bring peace to Complexo do Alemão?** The video’s project was developed during ZK/U Berlin’s art residency program, 2014/2015.

 ** “The UPP [Pacification Police Units ] never eliminated the drug trade, it only brought a false sense of security to the middle class.
 The vacuum left by the state, has always opened space for a parallel power.
 The presence [of the police], says the activist, did not ease the problem.
 Before the UPP, we were forced to respond to the drug dealers.
 Today, if anything happens, I can not call the police because the trafficker will see.
 Nor can I call the drug dealer because the police watch over me.
 We do not have anyone to complain about” – in “UPP não acabou com o tráfico, só trouxe falsa sensação de segurança-A polícia divide espaço com traficantes no Complexo do Alemão, acusam moradores” by Marcelo Pellegrini.
 Carta Capital

 2018 ¡n[s]urgênc!as – curated by Paz Ponce, Daniela Labra and Kap Hoorn